 careers.
 As Sue Ellen likes to say, Coach Wright is back!

-Dr. Kerr is available to routinely check in on all our horse for regular maintenance and vaccinations as well as when there is an emergency.
-Dr. Kerr is a graduate of University of California, Davis Veterinary School and has had a private practice for over 25 years.
+Dr. Kerr is available for routine wellness exams and vaccinations as well as when there is an emergency.
+Dr. Kerr is a graduate of University of California, Davis Veterinary School and has had a private practice for over 25 years and is now a member of the Petaluma Equine team.
 We feel fortunate to have him overseeing the health and welfare of our horses.

 Glenn has been transporting my horses for over 20 years.
 He is an excellent horseman and is conscientious and careful.
 We know our horses are in good hands when they travel with Glenn.